 There are plenty of great DJ controllers currently available.
 Here are some alternatives to consider.

-- A larger footprint and more expensive than the 505.
+- This controller is substantially more expensive than the Roland DJ 505.

 If you can’t see yourself using the drum sequencer function you’d be better suited to looking at the Pioneer DDJ SR2.
 It’s a two-channel controller with a smaller footprint with plenty of features.

 - A professional layout that offers excellent Serato integration.

 - A good selection of connection options.